 We get it.
 Modern men face some ridiculous standards.
-You're supposed to be built like a Greek god with the social graces of a Roman diplomat.
-You have to master fashion to the point where you should be featured in magazines.
-You also have to unlock hygiene levels previously undiscovered.
-It’s not enough to be fit, smart, fun and well-dressed.
-You also have to carefully manicure your body hair.
-It’s a lot.
+You're supposed to have a Greek god build with the social graces of a Roman diplomat.
+You have to master fashion to the point where magazines should feature you.

 Worst of all is shaving the balls.
-It’s basically expected at this point, and very few guys actually enjoy it.
+Everyone expects it at this point, and very few guys enjoy it.
 Putting a razor blade against your most precious flesh induces a unique kind of stress into your life.
 Even when you're a paragon of care, it's still easy to cut yourself.
 On your ball sack.
 How is any of this fair?

 You don't need to worry too much.
-Being a guy might be tough, but we have some tips and tricks that are going to help you meet these demands with a lot less suffering.
+Being a guy might be challenging, but we have some tips and tricks that will help you meet these demands with a lot less suffering.
 This post is for anyone who has ever cut their balls while shaving.
 It's also for anyone afraid to shave for that same reason.
 Here are the trade secrets to getting rid of pubic hair without bleeding for the cause.

 If you're going to shave your balls, the most important thing you can do is prepare the area beforehand.
 Regular skin care can soften the skin and the hair — down to the follicle.
 Both of these outcomes help the shaving outcome.
-They reduce the risk of tugging and snagging, and they help the razor blade glide smoothly while you shave.
-Clearly, shaving lubricant is important for that, but it works better when you're taking good general care of yourself.
-All of these tips are aimed at that goal.
+They reduce the risk of tugging and snagging, and they help the razor blade glide while you shave.
+Shaving lubricant is essential for that, but it works better when you're taking good general care of yourself.
+Taking good care of yourself is the goal of these tips.

 It might sound a little weird, but deodorant is one of the key ingredients in keeping your balls from being diced when you shave.
 We're not talking about slathering any old armpit stick on your genitals.
 That would be weird.
-What you need is a proper ball deodorant, designed specifically to help that part of your body achieve greater general health.
+It would be best to have an excellent ball deodorant explicitly designed to help that part of your body achieve improved general health.

-The job started by Crop Preserver is finished by Crop Reviver.
-This formula is deployed through the mechanism of a gentle toner.
+The job started by Crop Preserver is finished by Crop Reviver™ toner.
+This formula comes in the form of a gentle toner.
 You can give yourself one or two light spritzes every day, and it does the rest.

-Crop Reviver has our special Active pH Control formula.
-So, while the toner is aiding your deodorant in managing moisture, and it's adding an extra layer of defense against nasty odors, it's also strengthening your skin health.
-Keeping things at the right pH helps your skin stay resilient, and it promotes your most prominent natural defense against skin infections.
+Crop Reviver has our unique formula.
+So, while the toner is aiding your deodorant in managing moisture and it's adding an extra layer of defense against nasty odors, it's also strengthening your skin health.
 All of these features come together to make your skin more shaveable.

 Then you get the opposite guys.
 They like to enjoy a good steam while they're supposed to be getting clean.
 They take long, hot showers.
-They do spend enough time to get soap on their bodies, but the focus is on the pleasure of the shower — not the technique of getting clean.
+They do spend enough time to get soap on their bodies.

 The truth is that you need to shower with the same sense of purpose that you take to the grocery store.
-It's not enough to just lather a little soap on your body.
+It's not enough to lather a little soap on your body.
 You need to spend time exfoliating, and you need to do it correctly.
-You also need to use a good soap.
+It would be best if you also used good soap.

 You're here because you are looking for better ways to shave your junk.
 We get that, and we tried to give you valuable answers to your question.
 All of that said, you're asking the wrong question in the first place.
 You don't need to be worried about better ways to shave.
 You need to look for better ways to groom.

-The 2.0 also has impressive cutting features.
-The sharp, ceramic blade and the powerful, 6,000 rpm motor work in tandem to give you a safe, controlled grooming experience.
-To put it simply, when you work a sharp blade at high RPMs, you eliminate tugging and snagging.
+The 3.0 also has impressive cutting features.
+The sharp ceramic blade and the powerful, 7,000 rpm motor work in tandem to give you a safe, controlled grooming experience.
+To put it simply, when you work a sharp blade at high RPMs, you minimize tugging and snagging.
 That reduces irritation and cutting risks, leaving you with a great trim and no ill side-effects.

-Aside from leaving your precious undercarriage intact, trimming offers some important advantages.
+Aside from leaving your precious undercarriage intact, trimming offers some critical advantages.
 The first of those is reducing razor burn.
-Razor burn can be initiated by a couple of things.
-For some guys, the simple act of scraping a razor against the flesh causes inflammation in the form of burning, itching and/or red skin.
+A couple of things can initiate razor burn.
+For some guys, the simple act of scraping a razor against the flesh causes inflammation in the form of burning, itching, and/or red skin.
 For a lot of other guys, the problem emerges when prickly hairs start pushing back through the surface of the skin.
-Trimming clearly sidesteps both of these issues.
+Trimming sidesteps both of these issues.

-If you’re not fully convinced, then you should also consider style.
+If you need further convincing, then you should also consider style.
 When you take a razor to ball sack, there's only one possible outcome, stylistically.
 You're turning your nuts into a naked mole-rat.
-Sure, shaved balls are widely accepted in modern society.
-That doesn't mean they represent the pinnacle of manscaping.
-Instead, shaved balls are the peanut butter and jelly of manscaping.
+Sure, modern society widely accepts shaved balls.
+That doesn't mean they represent the pinnacle of male grooming.
+Instead, shaved balls are the peanut butter and jelly of male grooming.
 Sure, they're reliable, but when you branch out, your options blossom.

-Instead of going bald, you can use your trimmer to make your pubic hair look however we want.
+Instead of going bald, you can use your trimmer to make your pubic hair look however you want.
 Usually, we'll give out some ideas to stimulate the brain juices, but we don't want to stifle your creativity today.
-Simply realize that a trimmer is a better tool than a razor for your balls.
+Realize that a trimmer is a better tool than a razor for your balls.
 The rest can come to you in good time.

 We're firmly convinced.
 When it comes to grooming your balls, trimming is the best option.
-If for any reason, you can't or won't take the trimming route, there are two more alternatives to consider.
+If you can't or won't take the trimming route for any reason, there are two more alternatives to consider.

 But, since waxing is out for most guys with a sense of self-preservation, you need another option.
 Hair removal cream often comes to mind.
 Before you hop into the car and head to the store (who are we kidding, you're shopping online for depilatories), you want to know that they can be rough.
-Even if they’re advertised as being super gentle and ball friendly, you might react adversely to the chemicals.
-The smart choice is to always test your reaction to a cream on your wrist or another safe body part before you commit chemicals to your balls.
-If you find something that works, then you have a painless way to keep the boys nice and smooth.
+Advertising chemicals as super gentle and ball friendly does not mean you won't react adversely.
+The smart choice is to always test your reaction to a cream on your wrist or another safe body part before committing chemicals to your balls.
+If you find something that works, you have a painless way to keep the boys nice and smooth.

-Now that you're thoroughly convinced, you're going to switch from shaving to a better alternative in order to manage your ball hair.
-Razors are still fine on other parts of the body, but that simple switch is going to change your life.
+Now that you're thoroughly convinced, you're going to switch from shaving to a better alternative to manage your ball hair.
+Razors are still OK on other parts of the body, but that simple switch is going to change your life.
 From here, we should take a brief minute to put everything into context.
-We're going to walk you through manscaping under the drawers.
+We're going to walk you through grooming under the drawers.
 It's a simple routine, but mastering makes like comfortable and easy, and it will help you live your sexiest lifestyle.

 If we're all on the same page, here's the game plan.
-You're going to completely replace your razor with your Lawn Mower 2.0 for the purpose of grooming your balls.
-The next step is to learn how to really do that.
+You're going to completely replace your razor with your Lawn Mower 3.0 to groom your balls.
+The next step is to learn how to do that.

 You're going to have to make a choice.
-The 2.0 can get a pretty darn close trim.
-You're going to have to decide if that's what you really want.
-The veterans of manscaping among you should already understand that cropping ball hair super short comes at a price.
+The 3.0 can get a pretty darn close trim.
+You're going to have to decide if that's what you want.
+The veterans of male grooming should already understand that cropping ball hair super short comes at a price.
 You get testicular stubble.
 That's not a disease, but you might think it is.
-Short, sharp little ball hairs pretty much turn your own skin into sandpaper, and it's not nice.
+Short, sharp little ball hairs pretty much turn your skin into sandpaper, and it's not nice.
 You can groom every day to overcome this, or you can give in and let the hair rest a little longer.

 The second option is a pretty popular choice with most guys.
 Instead of removing the guards and getting as close a trim as humanly possible, you're going to leave the guards on.
 If you have a good idea of how long you need to leave the hair, you can pick the shortest reasonable guard from the start.
 If you aren't sure, start with the longest and work your way down.
 The idea is that you're getting the ball hair as short as possible before it bristles.

 You're still going to have beautifully groomed testicles.
-In fact, a proper trim looks better than a complete shave on most guys.
+A proper trim looks better than a complete shave on most guys.
 The aesthetic will work.
 You'll also get that freeing feeling of having untangled pubes that don't catch and tug throughout the day.
-Most importantly, you're completely eliminating skin damage from shaving, along with razor burn and prickly ball hair.
+Most importantly, you're eliminating skin damage from shaving, along with razor burn and prickly ball hair.
 You're winning several times over.

 Before we move on, there's one last trick to learn about trimming down under.
 You want to do it before you shower.
 We'll explain that more in just a moment, but if you aren't trimming in the shower, you need something to help with the mess.
-We make just the thing, and we call it the Magic Mat.
+We make the perfect thing, and we call it the Magic Mat™.

 We've already talked about Crop Cleanser and exfoliating, so we won't rehash those concepts.
 Instead, allow us a moment to explain why grooming in the shower is not ideal.
 Mostly, it boils down to two simple truths.
 The first is that body hair clogs drains.
 You can catch some of it with a mesh drain guard, but the little clippings will still get in the pipes.
 Eventually, you're going to have an expensive problem.